Explore the road construction and structure construction projects that are on the horizon for Milton.

 Extension of Main Street East

-MCEA work anticipated to start in 2023, with detailed design to follow in 2024/2025, and construction anticipated for 2026-2027
+Municipal Class Environmental Assessment (MCEA), work started in 2023, with detailed design anticipated to start in 2025, and construction anticipated to start in 2027.

-Fifth Line to Sixth Line
+Fifth Line to Trafalgar Road.

 Louis St. Laurent Avenue Extension

-MCEA work anticipated to start in 2024, with detailed design to follow in 2025 and construction anticipated for 2026-2027
+Municipal Class Environmental Assessment work anticipated to start in 2026, with detailed design anticipated to follow in 2027 and construction anticipated to start in 2028.

-Louis St. Laurent Avenue – Fifth Line to Sixth Line
+Louis St. Laurent Avenue – Fifth Line to Sixth Line.

 Peru Road – Cul de Sacs and Bridge Removal

-Peru Road at Structure 8, approximately 850 m north of Steeles Avenue
+Peru Road at Structure 8, approximately 850 m north of Steeles Avenue.

 Removal of existing structure and installation of cul-de-sacs on both the north and south legs of Peru Road/on either side of the crossing location.